Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 vanlaar curve – The closed linear path following the curvature of reasoning from a premise back to itself.
 The natural progression of a krabbe seeking to get out from under a hoaglund.

 verheij-lich maneuver – n.
 A program to dislodge fallacy-inducing bugs embedded in AI argument simulators.
 “When BART, the Binary Argumentation and Rhetoric Transponder, was set against itself, it was trapped in an infinite loop oscillating between the opening and argumentation stages until we executed the verheij-lich maneuver.”

 visser – adj.
 Artificially or externally enhanced.
 “Despite his awards and high-tech toys, Jackie was none the visser when it came to genuine arguments.”

 wagemans – n.
 The mavens or “meta-experts” of argumentation, e.g., experts on expert testimony who, not being experts themselves, offer no expert testimony of their own.
 “We’re going to need a crew of wagemans to sort out all the arguments in this controversy, then to organize them into a periodic table – and to do it all without getting arguing about it.”

 walton – n.
 (From wall + ton) A massive edifice with no ends in sight.
 “You’d need an entire walton map to navigate the Woods.”

-weinstein mark– n.
+weinstein mark – n.
 A logical symbol indicating the absolute truth of a relative point.
-“The invention of the weinstein mark was instrumental in the development of universal, field-independent, and formal accounts of the disciplines.”
+“The invention of the weinstein mark was crucial to the development of universal, field-independent, formal accounts of the disciplines.”

 wenzel – v.
 To follow a meandering line of reasoning.
 “The audience waited patiently as he wenzeled his way to the conclusion.”